orta/compiler-error-messages/site/help.md

 {% example "tsc/help" %}

-With a varient which includes all possible flags
+With a variant which includes all possible flags:

 {% example "tsc/help-all" %}